campuscode/rails-guides-pt-BR/source/active_record_migrations.md

 end
 ```

-This generator can do much more than append a timestamp to the file name.
+This generator can do much more than prepend a timestamp to the file name.
 Based on naming conventions and additional (optional) arguments it can
 also start fleshing out the migration.